-We have never generated revenue from operations, are unlikely to generate revenues for several years, and are currently operating at a loss and expect our operating costs will increase significantly as we incur costs related to preclinical development, the clinical trials for our drug candidates, and to operating as a public company.
-We expect to incur substantial expenses without corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize any of our drug candidates, we may never be able to obtain regulatory approval and successfully commercialize any of our drug candidates, we may never be able to obtain regulatory approval and successfully commercialize any of our drug candidates, there can be no assurance that we will generate significant revenues or ever achieve profitability.
+We have never generated revenue from operations, are unlikely to generate revenues for several years, and are currently operating at a loss and expect our operating costs will increase significantly as we incur costs related to preclinical development, the clinical trials for our drug candidates and to operating as a public company.
+We expect to incur substantial expenses without corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize any of our drug candidates.
+We may never be able to obtain regulatory approval for the marketing of our drug candidates in any indication in the United States or internationally.
+Even if we are able to commercialize our drug candidates, there can be no assurance that we will generate significant revenues or ever achieve profitability.
 We have incurred losses in each year since we commenced operations in December 2014.
 We incurred net losses of approximately \$9.6 million and approximately \$7.9 million for the years ended December 31, 2022 and 2021, respectively.
 As of December 31, 2022, we had an accumulated deficit of approximately \$45.6 million.
 The size of our future net losses will depend, in part, on our future expenses and our ability to generate revenue, if any.
 Revenue from our current and potential future collaborations is uncertain because milestones or other contingent payments under our agreements may not be achieved or received.

 As of December 31, 2022, we had capital resources consisting of cash and cash equivalents of \$6.2 million.
 We will continue to expend substantial cash resources for the foreseeable future for the clinical development of our product candidates and development of any other indications and product candidates we may choose to pursue.
 These expenditures will include costs associated with research and development, conducting preclinical studies and clinical trials, manufacturing and supply, as well as marketing and selling any products approved for sale.
-In particular, our Plase 3 clinical studies for our product candidates will require substantial funds to complete.
+In particular, our Phase 3 clinical studies for our product candidates will require substantial funds to complete.
 Because the conduct and results of any clinical trial are highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our current and any future product candidates.